-Let me show you how Ginger’s success story over cancer can offer hope to you.
+Let me show you how Ginger’s story and her success over cancer and diabetes can offer hope to you.

 Ginger’s success over hemangiosarcoma began in October 2006 with her collapse when her spleen ruptured (hemangiosarcoma is a blood cancer).
 Her cancer diagnosis was devastating news to us.
 Though we were successful with all the natural supplements and Reiki energy work we used, her results (winning over cancer and diabetes) may be extraordinary.
 We do not offer Ginger’s story as a treatment for you or your pet as results vary with each individual.

 We are grateful that her story has touched your life and we hope you, like many others, find success as well.
 IF YOU NEED HELP RIGHT AWAY, CLICK HERE.